Former Shreveport officer arrested after falsely reporting hit-and-run, police say - NewsBreak

 Through further investigation, Shreveport Police and State Police determined that Tipton falsely reported the accident, the Sheriff's Office said in a news release Friday.
 It was revealed that Tipton crashed into his neighbor's mailbox in Stonewall and then drove to Linwood Avenue and Southern Loop, where he made the report.

 On Aug.
-4, deputies issued Tipton a summons on a charge of criminal mischief.
+4, deputies issued Tipton a summons on a charge of criminal mischief, and he is scheduled to appear in court.

-More: Shreveport man arrested in connection with June murder on West 70th Street

 Makenzie Boucher is a reporter with the Shreveport Times.
 Contact her at mboucher@gannett.com.